portalinux-project/pltk/README.md

 # The PortaLinux ToolKit
 The PortaLinux ToolKit, or PLTK, is a GUI toolkit made to work with the PortaLinux operating system.
-It will currently only have a Wayland backend, but it will also have both XCB, libdrm, and fbdev backends.
+It will currently only have a fbdev backend, but it will also have XCB, Wayland, and libdrm backends.
 The PLTK API might also get ported to other systems that are not Unix-like or even running an operating system.